 For a chronic wound showing no signs of healing after four weeks of treatment, early specialist referral is recommended to ensure comprehensive assessment and advanced management options.
-Referral should be made to a vascular specialist, dermatologist, tissue viability nurse, or multidisciplinary foot care service depending on the wound type and patient factors 1.
+Referral should be made to a vascular specialist, dermatologist, tissue viability nurse, or multidisciplinary foot care service depending on the wound type and patient factors NICE CKS.

-Recent literature emphasizes the importance of addressing local and systemic factors impeding healing and supports the use of advanced wound dressings tailored to the wound type and patient needs to enhance healing outcomes (Uccioli et al., 2015).
+Recent literature emphasizes the importance of addressing local and systemic factors impeding healing and supports the use of advanced wound dressings tailored to the wound type and patient needs to enhance healing outcomes Uccioli et al. 2015.

 Key References